babarrett/beetle-small-keyboards/README.md

 Sometimes you don't need many keys for a project, and the Arduino Beetle has 10 I/O pins plus a USB port for small projects.
 This combination is ideal for:

-    * USB based keyboards
+    * USB based keyboards (or mice)
     * Handwired (although PCB options are possible too)
     * One to 10 keys are trivial
-    * Up to 25 keys are not much harder.
+    * Up to 25 keys are not much harder, though a PCB would help.
-    * Pogramable with macros, layers, supported by TODO: software
+    * Pogramable with macros, layers, supported by TODO: {TMK | QMK | Easy AVR} software
     * Numeric pads (often 17, 19, 21, or 22 keys)
     * Converting key "switch testers" to macro pads.
     * Simple, inexpensive hardware